PDWhittington/constitution/README.md

 constitution
 ============

-A conservative manifesto for to write a new constitution for the UK, written in LaTeX
+A conservative manifesto for a new British constitution, written in LaTeX